exonum/exonum-doc/src/get-started/light-client.md

 - `protocol_version` - represents the major version of the Exonum serialization protocol.
 Currently, `0`;
 - `service_id` - represents the identifier of the service.
-Can be found in service sources;
+Check the identifier in the source code of the service (the smart-contract designed in Rust or Java);
 - `message_id` - represents the identifier of the transaction type in the service.
-Corresponds to the index number of the transaction in service sources, starting with `0`;
+Corresponds to the index number of the transaction in source code of the service, starting with `0`;
 - `fields` - represents the fields of the transaction.
 In this case it contains two fields:
     - `pub_key` - author's public key;